 Programs run at various locations across Perth Metropolitan region.
 The locations and suburbs are determined by local program staff and are based on availability and demand.
 If there doesn't appear to be a program in your local area, you should still apply and this will be provided to the local team.
 If there's enough interest a program may be organised for your local area.
 Typical venues include school halls, council facilities, community halls and recreation facilities.
 Generally, all sessions are run at the same venue (except the supermarket tour).

 What happens at the Better Health Program?

 The program runs for 10 weeks within the school term.
-It's delivered twice a week, for two hours, after school and includes:
+It's delivered once a week, for two hours, after school and includes: